ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 ![CONFIGURATION ONE](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9vjkvp6wgeh78zp5906z.png)

-5) Now, take a short break until your project build is deployed.
+5) Now, take a quick break until your project build is deployed.
 Deploy Now will always show you the current build and deploy status of your project.
 When it's finished, Deploy Now will provide you with a direct URL to your project.
 You can also find a new workflow file within your repository named .github/workflow/deploy-now.yaml.

 ---